Kenya Holidays 2015

 million wildebeest and zebras from the Serengeti plains to the lush grasslands

-of the Mara which usually takes place between June and September.
+of the Mara which usually takes place between June and September - no better time to take a Kenya holiday.

 Masai Mara is one of 48 National Parks (of which five are Marine Reserves),